 It is most ideal to discuss and correct homework during the synchronous meeting with several class members.
-If, however, those meeting times do not work for you or if you happen to miss them because of a scheduling conflict, an office hours visit in which we discuss the assignment(s) will give you the same credit as attending a synchronous meeting.
+If, however, those meeting times do not work for you or if you happen to miss them because of a scheduling conflict, an office hours visit in which we discuss the assignment(s) will give you the same credit as attending a synchronous meeting or self-correcting an assignment.